nickdela/authenticated-compojure-api/README.md

 # authenticated-compojure-api

-An example compojure-api application demonstrating authentication using buddy.
+An example compojure-api application demonstrating basic and token authentication using buddy.

 ## Usage